jessbudd/portfolio-site/src/site/index.md

 ---
-title: EleventyOne
+title: UI Developer, Accessibility Consultant, Digital Producer
-subtitle: A project scaffold for getting building with Eleventy quickly.<br /> Made by <a href="https://twitter.com/philhawksworth">Phil</a> for <a href="https://twitter.com/philhawksworth">Phil</a>, but perhaps you might also find it useful.
+# subtitle: A project scaffold for getting building with Eleventy quickly.<br /> Made by <a href="https://twitter.com/philhawksworth">Phil</a> for <a href="https://twitter.com/philhawksworth">Phil</a>, but perhaps you might also find it useful.
 layout: layouts/base.njk
 ---